cyberbotics/webots/docs/reference/touchsensor.md

 If you zoom in on this bounding object, you should see the red/green/blue depiction of the [TouchSensor](#touchsensor)'s coordinate system (the color coding is: *x/y/z* = red/green/blue).
 For a "force" sensor, the red (*x*) component should point in the direction where the collision is expected.

 %figure "Coordinate system of a TouchSensor.
-In case of a "force" sensor, the force is measured only along the x-axis in red."
+In case of a \"force\" sensor, the force is measured only along the x-axis in red."

 ![touchsensor_force.png](images/touchsensor_force.png)